-In case of arrest by lien or mortgage, P&I LOUs are sufficient (although such P&I club must have a license in Japan).
+In case of arrest by lien or mortgage, you can release the ship by putting up P&I LOU (although such P&I club must have a license in Japan).

 Once the relevant documents are filed in the court, the ship can usually be released within one day.
-For example, in the recent case of the arrest of the JRS CORVUS, the ship was arrested on a Tuesday afternoon and after we prepared the papers, the ship was released early the next morning.
+For example, in the recent case of the arrest of the JRS CORVUS, the ship was arrested on a Tuesday afternoon, the ship was released next early morning.

 Yes, there is.
 Recently, six ships were arrested by a HK bunker supplier in Japan in the span of two weeks due to the collapse of a HK time-charterer.
-The procedure allowed us to set aside the arrest of all six ships.
+Our office set aside the arrest of all six ships successfully.
+Recently our office had success to set aside ship arrest of Ocean Dragon, Hansa Altenburg, DS Blue Wave and JRS Corvus as regards the trouble between the time charterer and the bunker supplier (and we are claiming damage from the arrestor based on wrongful arrest).

-23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?
+23. What period of time will be granted by the Courts in order for the claimants to take legal action on the merits?